What's the Story?

 Advisors work hard for years, even decades, to build the businesses they have today.
-If you’re in the independent channel, chances are that your business is one of your largest personal assets, if not the largest.
-Which means transitioning your firm to the next generation is a big responsibility—one that you want to do right.
+If you’re in the independent channel, chances are your business is one of your largest personal assets, if not the largest.
+Which means transitioning your firm to new ownership, or the next generation, is a big responsibility—one that you want to do right.

 If you have acquired practices and books of business in the past, you are familiar with the experience from the perspective of the buyer.
 But as a seller, there’s a different process to follow to ensure that the sale goes through seamlessly.
 Let’s walk through the steps you should take to make the best decision for your business and ease the path to succession.